tldr-pages/tldr/pages/common/fc.md

 # fc

-> Open the most recent command and edit it.
+> Open the most recent command for editing and then run it.
 > More information: <https://manned.org/fc>.

-- Open in the default system editor:
+- Open the last command in the default system editor and run it after editing:

 `fc`